hyperledger/fabric-ca/docs/source/clientcli.rst

           --idemix.curve string          The identity mixer curve ID to use among {'amcl.Fp256bn', 'gurvy.Bn254', 'amcl.Fp256Miraclbn'} (default "amcl.Fp256bn")
-          --loglevel string              Set logging level (info, warning, debug, error, fatal, critical) -M, --mspdir string                Membership Service Provider directory (default "msp") -m, --myhost string                Hostname to include in the certificate signing request during enrollment (default "$HOSTNAME")
+          --loglevel string              Set logging level (info, warning, debug, error, fatal, critical) -M, --mspdir string                Membership Service Provider directory (default "msp") --mycacertfile string          [Optional]: Path relative to the MSP directory where the CA certificate is written --mycertfile string            [Optional]: Path relative to the MSP directory where the enrollment certificate is written
+      -m, --myhost string                Hostname to include in the certificate signing request during enrollment (default "$HOSTNAME")
-      -a, --revoke.aki string            AKI (Authority Key Identifier) of the certificate to be revoked -e, --revoke.name string           Identity whose certificates should be revoked -r, --revoke.reason string         Reason for revocation
+          --myskfile string              [Optional]: Path relative to the MSP directory where the private key is written -a, --revoke.aki string            AKI (Authority Key Identifier) of the certificate to be revoked -e, --revoke.name string           Identity whose certificates should be revoked -r, --revoke.reason string         Reason for revocation